Comments: 1-15, 16-26

 You may consider Honda City as well, basically the same car, manufactured in Thailand, with a 1.5L engine.
 And you have choice of iDSI engine or Vtec engine.
 Boot is huge at 500L.

-I'm Indonesian and looking for rear LED tail light for my jazz, I think they call it JDM LED tail light.
-The ones that is available in Indonesia only the ones with the smoked color signal light cover.
-I've noticed when I was in Singapore, I saw few Honda jazz with this model tail light, but with a clear/white signal light cover.
+I'm Indonesian, and I'm looking for rear LED tail light for my Jazz.
+I think they call it JDM LED tail light.
+The ones that are available in Indonesia are only the ones with the smoked color signal light cover.
+I've noticed when I was in Singapore, I saw few Honda Jazz with this model tail light, but with a clear/white signal light cover.

 Thanks.